 Finishing touches often that have the biggest impact

-While the bigger elements of your kitchen play an important part in the visual feel of the room, it’s often the small finishing touches that can have the biggest impact.
+It’s often the small finishing touches that can have the biggest impact.
 Plinths, cornices, end panels, clad on panels and pelmets are important factors in this, helping tie each element of the room together.
 Luckily, they’re also fairly easy to install with a bit of know-how.

 Most accessories come with their own detailed fitting instructions, which you should always follow.